-The National Air Transportation Association (NATA) is pleased to announce that Shannon Chambers has been promoted to Vice President of Marketing and Communications.
-Chambers will lead NATA’s strategic and creative flow of marketing, initiatives, and member communications.
+The National Air Transportation Association (NATA) is pleased to announce that Ryan Waguespack has been promoted to Executive Vice President effective January 1, 2022.

 The National Air Transportation Association (NATA) released the following statement on the two-week delay of 5G services launch.
 NATA has led the charge for aviation businesses as part of a strong coalition of aviation organizations to inform the FCC about the risks of potential radar altimeter interference issues with this rollout.